wdswihart/cardgame/CardgameClient/readme.md

 ```

-Simply call the execute method on the Command property you exposed on your view model.
+Simply call the execute method on the Command property you exposed on your view client.model.

 ---